vidavidorra/next-standard-version/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The full text of the license is available in the _LICENSE.md_ file in this repository and [online](https://www.gnu.org/licenses/gpl.html).
+The full text of the license is available in the [LICENSE](LICENSE.md) file in this repository and [online](https://www.gnu.org/licenses/gpl.html).

 </details>